-Given that the markets operated in a context favorable to refinancing throughout most of 2013, the bulk of our issues were carried out under the BFCM signature.
+Given that the markets operated in a context favorable to refinancing throughout most of 2013, the bulk of our issues were carried out through BFCM.

 However, with issues totaling €2.843 billion over the year, CM-CIC Home Loan SFH accounted for 16% of CM11-CIC Group's medium- and long-term external refinancing.